 Caalm Camp, near Shaftesbury

 Last up on this Dorset glamping collection, we have the popular Caalm Camp, near the idyllic town of Shaftesbury.
-This family-run rural retreat in the heart of the countryside is an ideal social distancing camping solution, as all the yurts are a good distance apart.
+This family-run rural retreat in the heart of the countryside is a secluded escape, with all the yurts spaced a good distance apart.

 Inside, they are spacious and very pretty, with plenty of comfy furnishings.
 An opening at the top of the yurt lets in sunlight in the morning for a natural wake-up call!
 As the hosts say, they’ve “taken the very best things about camping in the South West of England (fresh air, lovely views and eating al fresco) and added comfy beds with fresh white linen sheets”.

-If you try out any of these Doret glamping experiences – or any others – let me know.
+If you try out any of these Dorset glamping experiences – or any others – let me know.
 Scroll down to leave a comment, I’d love to hear about it!